Lyrical Dance

 • Body Awareness: Pay attention to your body's lines, extension, and fluidity.

 • Practice: Like any other dance form, practice is essential to master lyrical dance style.
-Take classes, attend workshops, and rehearse consistently to improve your technique and expression.
+That's why, to improve your technique and expressiveness, take lessons, attend master classes, and rehearse constantly.

 History of Lyrical Dance

 During this time, lyrical dance choreography began to gain recognition and appreciation as a distinct dance form.
-It was embraced by ballet dancers and choreographers who were drawn to its ability to convey emotions and tell stories through movement.
-Lyrical dance competitions and showcases also started to emerge, providing platforms for dancers to display their technical skills and emotional depth.
+Lyrical dance competitions and demonstrations also began to appear.
+This provided dancers with platforms to showcase their technical skills and emotional displays.

 Lyrical Dance Origin

-The origin of lyrical dance can be seen as a response to the constraints of traditional ballet and the desire for greater emotional expression in competitive dance.
-As dancers and choreographers sought to break away from the strict rules and formalities of classical ballet, they began to explore new forms of movement that would allow them to convey emotions more directly.
+The emergence of lyrical dance can be seen as a response to the complex limitations of traditional ballet and a bunch of technical rules.
+It was also a desire for greater emotional expression in competitive dance.
+The dancers and choreographers of the time were tired of the complexity of the art and wanted to break away from the strict rules.
+That is why they began to create new forms of movement that would allow them to convey emotions more directly.

 Differences Between Lyrical Dance and Other Dance Styles